alefabris/efficienza-lavoro-muscolare/README.md

 **Figure 5**: Scatter plot between **Work Level** and **Heat Output** variables.
 The least squares line is in red.

 From the graph in Figure 5, a clear upward trend is observed, indicating that as the **Work Level** increases, the **Heat Output** also increases.
-The Spearman correlation index confirms this relationship, showing a strong positive correlation between the two variables (\( \rho \) = 0.8976, p-value < 0.001).
+The Spearman correlation index confirms this relationship, showing a strong positive correlation between the two variables $\rho$ = 0.8976, p-value < 0.001).

 ---